-As a principal stakeholder in all NHC activities, NHC Executives will continue to visit with LHO Boards in their own communities to improve understanding and communication between NHC and the LHOs.
-The NHC actively works on enhancing the support that the Corporation provides to LHOs to ensure that tenants and clients receive the best possible housing services.
+As a principal stakeholder in all NHC activities, NHC Executives will continue to visit with LHO Boards in their owncommunities to improve understanding and communication between NHC and the LHOs.
+The NHC actively enhances the support that the Corporation provides LHOs to ensure that tenants and clients receive the best possible housing services.
 These tours provide a valuable opportunity for the NHC Executive team and local housing officials to discuss local operational concerns and issues of policy and planning, which can then translate into plans for enhancing the capacity of LHOs.